ProstoPashaDev/Algorithms/README.md

 - **Gradient Descent** – Iterative optimization algorithm for minimizing functions
 - **Double Pointers Technique** – Efficient two-pointer algorithm for array problems
 - **Scanline Algorithm** – Line sweep technique for geometry and interval problems

 ---

+### 🧮 Differential equations solve Methods
+- **Euler method** – One-step iterative method that approximates the solution of ODEs using the slope at the beginning of each interval; simple but less accurate.
+- **Runge–Kutta method (RK4)** – One-step iterative method that computes slopes at multiple points within each step to achieve higher accuracy; widely used for general-purpose ODE solving.
+- **Adams method** – Multistep method that uses previous points’ slopes (explicit Adams–Bashforth or implicit Adams–Moulton) to predict the next value; efficient and accurate for longer intervals, often initialized with a one-step method.

+---